 |

-38 Addressing of Proteins
+38 Addressing of proteins

 |

-| Menu | back |
+Menu | back |

-Newly formed chains of amino acids contain a section in which the “address” is written, where they are to be used.
+But how do proteins find the correct destination?
+Newly-formed chains of amino acids contain a section in which the address is given.
+This address is the location where they are to be used.
 Each section is normally attached to the end of the longer chain representing the protein.
 Every correctly folded protein will fit at a certain location and must be properly addressed accordingly.
 A protein at an incorrect location is, however, much more dangerous than an incorrectly delivered letter, because it can cause a disease (1).
+For a cell to function, it is not only necessary to produce the correct proteins, but also to solve the complex problem of precise addressing (2).
+To clarify the problem, during every minute of our human existence, it is necessary to produce not only one or two, but rather millions of properly addressed proteins in our body which then must be transported and properly built in.

 It is unrealistic to believe that such sequences could occur in an incremental process controlled by chance.